 Your rough draft is in hand now.
 Now comes the part where you make your writing readable.
 You don’t have to be like a professional writer.
 Read your own writing aloud; mistakes and flow problems will become obvious.
 Then edit your words, sentences, and paragraphs to clarify and amplify their meaning.

 Once the editing is done, the next step is to allow some time to pass without your writing.
 Allow the mind to take all these ideas down.
 When you come back, you will reread your text and notice things that you did not see before.
-Do your final readings and complete your article.
+Do your final readings and finish your article.
 Remember, a good piece of writing gets better as it brews.

 Some Basic Principles for Writing a Good Article